 Opus – on Cornwall Street a short walk from St Philip’s Cathedral – offers fine dining and class without stuffiness.
 We’re long-term fans of this Birmingham restaurant and the team’s commitment to sourcing top-quality ingredients.
 Opus is worth a visit any time of the year, but their Source Dinners where they invite the farmers, fishermen and winemakers they work with to the restaurant are a treat for any foodie.

 Opus currently offers two courses at lunch and dinner for £32.50.
 A typical menu would be a starter of leek and haddock fishcake with poached egg and butter sauce, followed by grilled Jimmy Butler’s pork cutlet with colcannon mash, baby leeks, apples and crispy pork.
 A lighter lunch menu is also available from £9.95.

 Don’t miss Opus’s seasonal offers on delights such as lobster and oysters!

-The Warehouse Café
+4) The Warehouse Café

+A really unique Birmingham restaurant.
 The Warehouse Cafe justifiably won Best Vegetarian Restaurant in the 2017 Midlands Food Drink and Hospitality Awards.
 You’ll find it on Digbeth’s Allison Street (54-57) in a characterful, faded old building.
 It’s based in a converted warehouse (as you may have guessed from the name), but on the first floor above Friends of the Earth.
 The Warehouse Café is not glitzy and doesn’t pretend to be, but it has a huge commitment to producing great food combined with green values.
 It is now fully-licensed with vegan beers and wines on offer.
 The food gets consistently rave reviews, so give it a try whether you are veggie or not.